Dr. Watson is a software debugger included with Microsoft Windows.

 *----> Stack Back Trace <----* FramePtr ReturnAd Param#1 Param#2 Param#3 Param#4 Function Name 0172F0B8 C9CAE3C0 8DD7C0C1 F99FC687 CBCCD2F9 D6D2CAC1 !<nosymbols> D1C0C91D 00000000 00000000 00000000 00000000 00000000 <nosymbols>

-If a function is found, attempt to search for the function through Microsoft's support database or contact the software developer to obtain additional information about why the error is occurring.
+If a function is found, attempt to search for the function through Microsoft's support database or contact the software developer to obtain additional information about the error.

 Users running other versions of Windows can view the Dr. Watson information by opening the Dr. Watson program (c:\winnt\system32\drwtsn32.exe NOT drwatson.exe) and viewing the diagnostics information and suggestions.
 A snapshot of the system configuration can also be seen by clicking the View option and selecting "Advanced View".